 I don’t know what or who this is a statue of but I liked it.
 Xinzon / Xinzo de Limia, Spain.

-On arrival in Ourense, I booked the first bus I could afford to the capital and that took care of where to stay – on the bus.
-Then I shamefacedly contacted the folk in Las Matas and Barry kindly invited me for the 2 nights after.
-(I have noticed before that if I stop pushing myself when I am tired, and take an easy way, my plans start flowing again and decisions come easier.)
+On arrival in Ourense, I booked the first bus I could afford to the capital and that took care of where to stay overnight.
+Then I shamefacedly contacted the folk in Las Matas and Barry kindly invited me for the following 2 nights.
+(I have noticed before that if I stop pushing myself when I am tired, and take an easy way, my plans start flowing again and decisions come easier).

 The first time I visited Ourense I had promised myself that I would come back one day to go to the natural hot springs.
-And here I was, back sooner than imagined and, apparently, a happy 5 minutes from the out-of-town ones.
-So, with plenty of free time before 24.15, off I went to laze in sulphur waters, and what an experience: one of the best of my trip.
+Here I was, back sooner than I imagined and a happy 5 minutes from the out-of-town ones.
+So, with plenty of free time before the 24.15 bus, I went to laze in sulphur waters, and what an experience: one of the best of my trip.

-This life, full of unexpectedness and new experiences.
+This life is full of unexpected, new experiences.

-I met a woman on her way down who showed me the way.
+I met a woman on her way down who showed me where to go.
 She had her empty plastic bottle and showed me her poor sore leg.
-There was a group of older people with their feet in what looked like a sewer (and smelled a bit like it), collecting the water.
+There was a group of older people with their feet in what looked like a sewer (and smelled a bit like it) collecting the water.
 She said it works for her.

-The lovely baths were followed by a walk by the previously really busy river path.
-By that time of the day, however, there was only the occasional individual.
-I traced and retraced my steps in the pitch dark to find the complicated way back through unlit undergrowth, camper-van parking lots, disused industrial buildings, and bulrushes.
+The lovely baths were followed by a walk along the previously really busy river path.
+I only passed one or two people.
+Tracing and retracing my steps in the pitch dark I searched for the complicated way back through unlit undergrowth, camper-van parking lots, disused industrial buildings and bulrushes.